HermanNygaard/react-scroll-to-top/README.md

 ## Usage

-Import the module and it's stylesheet\
+Import the component and the stylesheet\
 Include `<ScrollToTop />` anywhere in your render/return function:

 ```js